kyberdrb/Arduino_UPS/README.md

 # Software documentation
 ## Voltage measuring
-Description of voltage measuring code.
+TODO Description of voltage measuring code.

 ## Buzzer
-Description of buzzer code.
+TODO Description of buzzer code + State chart.

+## User interaction
+I was considering to split this part on hardware and software part, but instea I decided to put everything about user interaction in one place.

+TODO LCD and button mappings

 ## Activity diagram

+TODO Activity diagram description and picture

 ![Activity diagram](https://github.com/kyberdrb/Arduino_UPS/raw/master/sw_doc/Arduino_UPS_activity_diagram.png)

 The activity diagram has been made with the use of [draw.io](https://www.draw.io/).

 TODO High-level explanation of my code
+TODO traslate the entire arduino source code into english

 The source code is in the file [arduino_ups.ino](https://github.com/kyberdrb/Arduino_UPS/blob/master/arduino_ups/arduino_upc.ino) and can be found in "[arduino_upc](https://github.com/kyberdrb/Arduino_UPS/tree/master/arduino_ups)" directory.